-Ladoo recipes – A collection of 31 easy ladoo recipes for Indian festivals like Holi, Ganesh chaturthi, Navratri and Diwali.
+Ladoo recipes – A collection of 35 easy ladoo recipes for Indian festivals like Holi, Ganesh chaturthi, Navratri and Diwali.
 Ladoo are small ball shaped Indian sweets made of flour, nuts, sugar, jaggery and ghee.
 These sweets make a good addition to your list for any festive occasion or are also good to have as an after school snack, mid morning snack or for the toddlers or kids school box.

 But the list of ladoo recipes that I have compiled below are too easy and one cannot go wrong anywhere.
 All the recipes are with step by step pictures for easy understanding.

 Most of the easy laddu recipes I have mentioned below have been tweaked, so they call for reduced ghee or sugar.

 I have used jaggery in most of the recipes, but there are some, where using sugar makes a lot of difference in taste and appearance.
 So I stick on to organic sugar or palm sugar.